 You are eligible for MHIKNET services if you are:

-Your library card entitles you to borrow from any UM Library.
+Your library account entitles you to borrow from any UM Library.
 You can also use the computers in the library to search our subscription databases, which you are not able to access remotely.
-Remember to have your card and PIN handy.
+Remember to have your account number and PIN handy.

-To request an article or borrow a book from the University of Manitoba Library, contact MHIKNET and send your requests to firstname.lastname@example.org or fax to (204) 789-3923.
+To request an article or borrow a book from the University of Manitoba Library, please send your requests to firstname.lastname@example.org or fax it to (204) 789-3923.

 Clients in the regions

 Books and audio visual resources are delivered to MHIKNET clients through the mail and include return postage.
 Clients are responsible for following the return instructions enclosed with borrowed materials and in ensuring that materials are returned promptly.
 A notice will accompany your materials indicating the due date.

 Books and audio visual resources are sent directly to client's offices and can be returned by dropping them off in your nearest mailroom with "NJM Health Sciences Library" on the mailing label.
 Materials will be returned by courier to the Library at no cost.

 We are able to borrow journal articles from other libraries and institutions.
 Contact us by e-mail, fax or phone with your requests.

 Unfortunately we are not able to borrow books from other libraries and institutions, due to their short loan periods and the time it takes to mail the materials.